mrbusche/backseatfan.com/_posts/2009-11-19-nfl-power-rankings-week-11.md

       </td>

       <td style="color: #000000; font-size: 11px; cursor: text; margin: 8px;" width="405">
         <span style="font-size: small;"><span style="font-family: arial, helvetica, sans-serif;">The Giants have lost 4 in a row.
 They have so much talent, but keep falling short.
 Maybe a Plaxico could have put them over the top.
-They really shot themselves in the foot, or leg&#8230;<br /> </span></span>
+They really shot themselves in the foot, or leg?<br /> </span></span>
       </td>
     </tr>